infrae/moai/README.txt

 In the settings.ini file, the following option is specified:

-provider = file://moai/example-*.xml
+`provider = file://moai/example-*.xml`

-This tells moai that we want to use a file provider, with some files located in moai/example-*.xml.
+This tells moai that we want to use a file provider, with some files located in `moai/example-*.xml`.

 The following option points to the class that we want to use for converting the example content xml data to Moais internal format.